Emergent spin-1 trimerized valence bond crystal in the spin-1/2 Heisenberg model on the star lattice: Introduction

-\textit{Introduction.}--- Two-dimensional (2D) spin-1/2 frustrated magnetic systems \cite{Balents2010} are currently of great interest, because they may realize exotic quantum states that do not possess any semi-classical spin ordering \cite{Diep}, such as quantum spin liquids (QSLs) or valence bond crystals (VBCs).
-Leading candidates for realizing such states are spin-$\frac12$ Heisenberg models with competing interactions on, e.g.\ square, honeycomb and kagom\'{e} lattices \cite{Nishimoto2013,Zhu2013,Gong2013,Gong2014_1,Kagome1, Kagome2, Kagome3, Kagome4,Ran2007,U1QSL, Yasir2013, Yasir2014,He2014,Gong2014,Bauer2014}.
+Two-dimensional (2D) spin-1/2 frustrated magnetic systems are currently of great interest \cite{Balents2010,QMlect}, because they may realize exotic quantum states that do not possess any semi-classical spin ordering \cite{Diep}, such as quantum spin liquids (QSLs) or valence bond crystals (VBCs).
+Leading candidates for realizing such states are spin-$\frac12$ Heisenberg models with competing interactions on, e.g.\ square, honeycomb and kagom\'{e} lattices \cite{Nishimoto2013,Zhu2013,Gong2013,Gong2014_1,Kagome1, Kagome2, Kagome3, Kagome4,Kagome2017,Ran2007,U1QSL,Yasir2013, Yasir2014,HePRX2017,He2014,Gong2014,Bauer2014}.
 A particularly promising QSL system that has been argued to have experimental realizations is the kagom\'{e} Heisenberg antiferromagnet (KHAF) \cite{PRL_98_077204, PRL_98_107204, PRL_103_237201, PRB_82_144412, PRL_109_037208, Nature_492_7429, PRL_110_207208}.
-However the nature of its ground state, i.e., a gapped Z$_2$ spin liquid \cite{Kagome1, Kagome2, Kagome3, Kagome4} versus a gapless U(1) Dirac spin liquid \cite{Ran2007, U1QSL, Yasir2013, Yasir2014}, is still under debate.
+However the nature of its ground state, i.e., a gapped Z$_2$ spin liquid \cite{Kagome1, Kagome2, Kagome3, Kagome4,Kagome2017} versus a gapless U(1) Dirac spin liquid \cite{Ran2007, U1QSL, Yasir2013, Yasir2014,HePRX2017}, is still under debate.

-Another frustrated 2D quantum system of great potential interest is the Heisenberg model on a star lattice (Fig.~\ref{Phase}).
-Its physics is arguably even richer than that of the KHAF, for several reasons: (a) similar to the kagome lattice, the star lattice bears a high geometrical frustration due to its triangle structure; (b) the star lattice possesses a lower coordination number than the kagome lattice, implying stronger fluctuations; (c) the star lattice naturally involves two inequivalent bonds, which can lead to exotic quantum phases; (d) various QSLs, such as the non-Abelian chiral spin liquid and the double semion spin liquid, have been found in several models on a star lattice, e.g., the Kitaev model and the quantum dimer model \cite{Yao2012,Qi2014}; (e) a number of organic iron acetates have been synthesized in experiments \cite{Zheng2007}, which can be described by the Heisenberg model on a star lattice.
+Another frustrated 2D quantum system of great potential interest is the Heisenberg model on star lattice (Fig.~\ref{Phase}).
+The star lattice is an Archimedean lattice with all sites equivalent.
+It is also known as the (3-12) lattice, the Fisher lattice, the decorated hexagonal or expanded kagome lattice, and the triangle-honeycomb lattice, which are well summarized in Ref. [\onlinecite{star2008}].
+Its physics is arguably even richer than that of the KHAF, for several reasons: (a) similar to the kagome lattice, the star lattice bears a high geometrical frustration due to its triangle structure; (b) the star lattice possesses a lower coordination number than the kagome lattice, implying stronger fluctuations; (c) the star lattice naturally involves two inequivalent bonds, which can lead to exotic quantum phases; (d) various QSLs, such as the non-Abelian chiral spin liquid and the double semion spin liquid, have been found in several models on a star lattice, e.g., the Kitaev model and the quantum dimer model \cite{star2008,Yao2012,Qi2014}; (e) a number of organic iron acetates have been synthesized in experiments \cite{Zheng2007}, which can be described by the Heisenberg model on a star lattice.